-Registered voters in North Carolina must request an absentee ballot online at the N.C.
-Absentee Ballot Portal or on paper with the 2023 N.C.
-Absentee Ballot Request Form in English (fillable PDF).
+Registered voters in North Carolina must request an absentee ballot online with “Option 1 – Request an Absentee Ballot” (will reopen in January 2024) at the at the N.C.
+Absentee Ballot Portal or on paper with the 2024 N.C.
+Absentee Ballot Request Form in English (download to come).
 Submit the completed form to your county board of elections in person or by mail via the U.S. Postal Service, DHL, FedEx, or UPS.

 You may not request an absentee ballot with a request form for a prior election year.